Abstract submission

 Publication disclaimer and ethics approval

 Only click the box ‘Publications Disclaimer’ to request your abstract to be published in Age & Ageing.
 This only applies to BGS Spring and Autumn national conferences.
 By ticking this box you are confirming that the abstract or full paper has not been published previously.
+Please note that if you do not present your abstract at the conference, it will not be published in the subsequent Age and Ageing supplement for that conference.

 All authors must indicate whether or not the work carried out has approval from a Research Ethics Committee or Institutional Review Board.
 This may be a University research ethics committee, a health service ethics research committee (e.g. NHS Research Ethics Committee in the UK), or a social care research ethics committee.